brainglobe/brainglobe.github.io/docs/source/documentation/cellfinder/user-guide/napari-plugin/training-the-network.md

 ### Mandatory

-- **YML files** - choose at least one YML file containing paths to training data
+- **YAML/YML files** - choose at least one YAML/YML file containing paths to training data
 - **Output directory** - Choose (or create new) directory to save the trained models to

 ### Optional